cherj314/637assignment2/seng637-a2-team_number.md

 > - calculateRowTotal_WithNullValues
 Partition: Null Values Equivalence Class
 Strategy: Ensures correct handling of rows where some values are null, important for edge cases in data processing.
-Current Status: TODO
+Current Status: Fails - expected 10.0 but was 0.0

 > - calculateRowTotal_WithZeroValues
 Partition: Zero Value Boundary Class
 Strategy: Ensures correct handling of rows where values are zero, important for edge cases in data processing.
-Current Status: TODO
+Current Status: Fails - Expected 10 but was 0.0

 > - calculateRowTotal_WithRowIndexOutOfRange
 Partition: Index out of range boundary class
 Strategy: Ensures correct handling improper input, important for fault tolerance and error handeling.
-Current Status: TODO
+Current Status: Passes

 > - calculateRowTotal_WithNoColumns
 Partition: Empty Datasets
 Strategy: Tests ability of method to handle inputs with no values to add.
-Tests robustness and input tolerance Current Status: TODO
+Tests robustness and input tolerance Current Status: Passes

 > - calculateRowTotal_WithLargeDataset
 Partition: Large Datasets.
 Strategy: Tests performance and accuracy when summing a large number of values, relevant for scalability and efficiency.
-Current Status: TODO
+Current Status: Fails - Expected 10000.0 but was 9999.0 -

 > createNumberArray
+ Note: this class has 2 major issues that make almost every test fail Issue 1: Returned value is of class Double instead of class Number (specification for the Javadocs) Issue 2: The final value of the returned array is always null instead of the provided double causing nullPointerExceptions when trying to access that element

 > - createNumberArray_WithValidInput()
 Partition: Valid input - positive values equivalence class.
 Strategy: Tests base behaviour and accuracy.
-Current Status: TODO
+Current Status: Fails - expected class Number but was class Double

 > - createNumberArray_WithNullInput
 Partition: Null Inputs Equivalence Class - Invalid input